mseri/blog/content/posts/43-typeclass-ocaml.md

 discusses the Traversables that we are largely ignoring for this seminar.
 The main difference between the two is that we are not discussing traversables and instead spend some time on applicatives.
-Also some examples differ, although I have tryed to use a signature as close as possible for the final parser implementation.
+Also some examples differ, although I have tried to use a signature as close as possible for the final parser implementation.

-# Why
+## Why

 Abstract classes are